 This SRS side airbag system has a service reminder indicator to inform the driver of operating problems.
 If either of the following conditions occurs, this indicates a malfunction of the airbags.
 Contact your Toyota dealer as soon as possible to service the vehicle.

-- The light does not come on when the ignition key is turned to the "ACC" or "ON" position, or remains on. - The light comes on or flashes while driving.
+- "ON" position, or remains on. - The light comes on or flashes while driving.